-If you weren’t prompted to opt in to the new Gmail, you can manually set it up by clicking on the settings gear in the top right of Gmail.
-After you click the gear, setting up the new Gmail is as simple as clicking on try the new Gmail.
-It's the first option on the drop-down menu.
+If you weren’t prompted to opt into the new Gmail, you can opt in manually by clicking on the settings gear icon in the top right of Gmail.
+Then, all you need to do is click on “Try out the new Gmail view,” the first option on the drop-down menu.
 From here you’ll be introduced to Gmail’s first new feature: the ability to view attachments without fully opening email.
-To get this feature, you need to choose the default spacing option.
-[Read related: Google for Business: A Small Business Guide]
+To access this feature, choose the default spacing option.
+[Check out our guide to Google for Business.]

 Best new features